PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 - Ensuring indefinite retention of records in a single MySQL schema with a vesselId column.
 - Storing any planning-task attachments on the file system, with references in the database.

-All requirements trace to the L1-FRS (high-level) documents, referencing sections (e.g., “Implements L1-FRS §2.3”) where applicable.
+All requirements trace to the L1-FRS (high-level) documents, referencing sections (e.g., "Implements L1-FRS §2.3") where applicable.

 ---

-### 2\.
-Functional Requirements
+### 2. Functional Requirements

 #### 2.1 Role Verification and Access Control